 Notifiable Incidents

 WHS Act 2011 (NSW) Part 3 ss.35-39.
-Death, serious injury/illness requiring immediate hospital treatment, dangerous incidents.
-Must notify SafeWork NSW immediately by phone (13 10 50) and preserve the site.
+Covers death, serious injury or illness requiring immediate treatment, and dangerous incidents.
+Notify SafeWork NSW immediately by phone (13 10 50) and preserve the incident site.

 Fire Safety